Special offer

 1. Collect the documentation

 The first step is to obtain the necessary documentation from the candidate.
-Employers should refer to List A and List B for acceptable documents.
-It’s important to note that driving licences, DBS checks and criminal record checks do not qualify as right to work checks.
+Organisations often refer to List A and List B as outlined in current guidance.
+Driving licences, DBS checks and criminal record checks are not included in current Home Office lists for right-to-work checks.

 2. Check the documentation